lexeii/polyphone-doc-rst/docs/en/manual/home.rst

 Online repository
 ^^^^^^^^^^^^^^^^^

-A click on the button “:guilabel:`Online repository`” opens a tab with the :ref:`soundfont browser <sf browser>`.
+A click on the button :guilabel:`Online repository` opens a tab with the :ref:`soundfont browser <sf browser>`.

 Daily soundfonts